Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 snippet: ShippingPolicyProcessOrder

 NOTE: Here we're using `SendLocal()` to send the `ShipOrder` command to the same endpoint that is processing the saga message.
 This means we don't have to specify any routing rules for the `ShipOrder` command.
-We could also use `Send()`, but then we would need to define routing rules just as we did in the [introductory tutorial on multiple endpoints](/tutorials/intro-to-nservicebus/3-multiple-endpoints/), where we defined a route in the **ClientUI** endpoint to send `PlaceOrder` commands to the **Sales** endpoint.
+We could also use `Send()`, but then we would need to define routing rules just as we did in the [introductory tutorial on multiple endpoints](/tutorials/intro-to-nservicebus/3-multiple-endpoints/#exercise-sending-to-another-endpoint), where we defined a route in the **ClientUI** endpoint to send `PlaceOrder` commands to the **Sales** endpoint.

-/TODO: Previous paragraph should link to hash #exercise-sending-to-another-endpoint but appears to be a DocsEngine bug preventing that

 In the `ProcessOrder` method we check if both messages have been received.
 In such case the saga will send a message to deliver the order.
 For this specific `OrderId` the shipment process is now completed.
 We don't need that saga instance anymore, so it can be safely deleted by invoking the `MarkAsComplete` method.